AnweshaMahapatra/ProfitLens_SalesIntelligence-Suite/Step_Followed.md

 ## Step 5: Report Pages Built

 **Page 1 — Key Insights**

-A high-level operational overview.
-Displays total revenue (₹985M), sales quantity (2M), revenue and quantity rankings by market, revenue trend from 2018–2020, customer type split (Brick & Mortar vs E-Commerce), top customers by revenue, and top product codes.
+1. A high-level operational overview.
+Displays total revenue (₹985M), sales quantity (2M).

+2. Revenue and quantity rankings by market, revenue trend from 2018–2020, customer type split (Brick & Mortar vs E-Commerce),

+3. Top customers by revenue, and top product codes.
 Designed for quick scanning by any stakeholder.

 **Page 2 — Profit Analysis**

-The financial diagnostic layer.
+1. The financial diagnostic layer.
 Shows three parallel market rankings.

-Revenue Contribution %, Profit Margin Contribution %, and Profit Margin % side by side so the inversion between revenue size and margin efficiency is immediately visible.
+2. Revenue Contribution %, Profit Margin Contribution %, and Profit Margin % side by side so the inversion between revenue size      and margin efficiency is immediately visible.

-Includes the full customer profitability table with all four metrics per account.
+3. Includes the full customer profitability table with all four metrics per account.

-Total Profit Margin KPI card (₹24.7M) added as a third headline figure alongside Revenue and Sales Qty.
+4. Total Profit Margin KPI card (₹24.7M) added as a third headline figure alongside Revenue and Sales Qty.

 **Page 3 — Performance Analysis**

-A time-filtered diagnostic for 2020.
-Includes a dynamic Profit Target parameter (default 2%), a combined trend chart overlaying current revenue, prior year revenue, and profit margin %, and a 2020-specific customer profitability table.
+1. A time-filtered diagnostic for 2020.
+Includes a dynamic Profit Target parameter (default 2%), a combined trend chart overlaying current revenue and prior year revenue .
+2. profit margin %, and a 2020-specific customer profitability table.

-Designed to answer: which markets and customers are above or below the minimum viability threshold right now?
+3. Designed to answer: which markets and customers are above or below the minimum viability threshold right now?

 ---